meltwater/mlabs-koa/README.md

 **See the complete [API documentation](./docs) and [working examples](./examples).**

+Bootstrap a server.

-Assuming `createDependencies` is provided by your application along with a config folder, bootstrap a server with
+This assumes `createDependencies` is provided by your application along with a config folder
+The specification for `createDependencies` and valid configuration files is described in the [API documentation](./docs).
+A full example is provided in [`server.js`](./examples/server.js).

 ```js
 import path from 'path'